Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

 ## Prerequisites

 * Alfresco Content Services 7.1 that includes Alfresco ActiveMQ, Alfresco Transform Service, and Database, for more see [Install overview]({% link content-services/latest/install/index.md %}).
 * Elasticsearch server 7.10.
-It may be used as a standard managed service or can be installed with the default configuration, for more see [Install Elasticsearch server](#install-elasticsearch-server)
+It may be used as a standard managed service or can be installed with the default configuration, for more see [Install Elasticsearch server](#install-elasticsearch-server).
 * Elasticsearch Connector 3.0

 See the [Supported platforms]({% link content-services/latest/admin/admin-console.md %}) for more.